Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Related Work

 \subsection{Synthetic Corpus for Acquiring Deductive Reasoning Ability}

 A synthetic deduction corpus can be one promising approach for language models (LMs) to acquire logical deductive reasoning ability.
-The automatic (programmatic) generation ensures the validity of the resulting deductive proof instances.
-Further, since we can bypass high-cost human annotations we can generate many instances, which should be required by LMs to learn deductive reasoning inductively.
+The automatic (programmatic) generation ensures the validity of the resulting deductive proof examples.
+Further, since we can bypass high-cost human annotations we can generate many examples, which should be required by LMs to learn deductive reasoning inductively.

 RuleTaker \cite{clark2020transformers} proposed a deduction corpus composed of synthetically generated multistep deductive proofs written in natural languages.
 Each deductive proof (dis-)proves a hypothesis by applying deduction rules multiple times to a given set of facts.
 As the deduction rules, rules of the implication kind were used.
 They showed that Transformer \cite{vaswani2017attention} LMs can solve these problems in the sense that they can predict the final answer (i.e., ``proved'', ``disproved'', or ``unknown'') of each deductive proof given the fact set.
 Later studies \cite{saha-etal-2020-prover,dalvi-etal-2021-explaining,tafjord-etal-2021-proofwriter,sanyal2022fairr} showed that generative LMs can generate even the intermediate proofs as well as the final answer.